Dashboard Member settings

 Public health

-• by another person who in the circumstances owes a duty of confidentiality under an enactment or rule of law
+• by another person who, in the circumstances, owes a duty of confidentiality under an enactment or rule of law

-Read Compliance for DPIAs (specifically the associated conditions in the ‘Public health’ section) for more information on what exactly this means.
+Read Compliance for DPIAs (specifically the associated conditions in the ‘Public health’ section) for more information on what this means.

 Research

-Read Compliance for DPIAs (specifically the associated conditions in the ‘Archiving, research and statistics’ section) for more information on what exactly this means.
+Read Compliance for DPIAs (specifically the associated conditions in the ‘Archiving, research and statistics’ section) for more information on what this means.

 Statutory and government purposes

-The processing is necessary for the exercise of a function:
+This condition is met if the processing is necessary for the exercise of a function:

-• of the Crown, a Minister of the Crown or a government department
+• of the Crown, a Minister of the Crown, or a government department

 Administration of justice and parliamentary purposes

-The processing is necessary for:
+This condition is met if the processing is necessary for:

-• the administration of justice
+• the administration of justice, or

 • the exercise of a function of either House of Parliament